OPUS DEI - CRITICISM #2

 i can understand how that kind of obedience can help to increase spirituality. but it is a dangerous thing..

->now for the big questions: is obedience founded in the scripture? well i hope you people have answers to some of it. i would especially be interested in how you think about the kind of obedience the opus dei demands.
+>now for the big questions: is obedience founded in the scripture? well i hope you people have answers to some of it.

 .